 Anything a business owner can do to prioritize services while offering additional services will make it easier to build, grow and foster an audience that’ll continually support you through sales, offline and online brand mentions, positive reviews, website traffic and links.

-Make top-notch service an arrow in your brand’s marketing quiver
+Make top-notch customer experience an arrow in your brand’s marketing quiver

 One of the toughest parts of traveling across the world to work with small business owners for the last decade has been knowing many of them won’t be around for long, and not for the reasons they assume.